5 tips for a healthy Christmas

 Unless an invite says ‘BYO food’, you might not be able to control what’s on offer at a function, but you can still put a plan in place.

-● When dining out, research the menu so you know which are the healthier options.
+- When dining out, research the menu before you arrive so you know what the healthier options are.
 Peer pressure is scientifically proven to influence restaurant food choices, so try to order before anyone else.

-● If you’re serving yourself from a buffet, make a beeline for the healthiest dish on the table, and put some of that on your plate first.
+- If you’re serving yourself from a buffet, make a beeline for the healthiest dish on the table, and put some of that on your plate first.
 Why?
-Research shows that the first food choice we make influences subsequent ones.
+Research shows that the first food choice we make can influence subsequent ones.

-● If you’re at someone’s house for a meal, don’t eat to be polite!
+- If you’re at someone’s house for a meal, don’t eat to be polite!
 If you want to avoid eating seconds or dessert, plan what you’ll say when the host offers them, before you arrive.
-“Even if you have a couple of functions a week to attend in the lead-up to Christmas, remember there are still 18 or 19 other weekly meals that you can plan and use to make healthy, nutritious choices,” says WW Diamond Coach Marie Elliott.
+“Even if you have a couple of functions a week to attend in the lead-up to Christmas, remember there are still 18 or 19 other weekly meals that you can plan and use to make healthy nutritious choices,” says WW Coach Marie Elliott.
 You should also factor in your favourite festive foods.
-“There’s a good reason why no food is off limits at WW,” says Nour Nazha, Weight Watchers Program and Nutrition Manager.
-“Feelings of deprivation that can occur when you ‘ban’ a food can lead you off track.”
+“The WW program gives you the freedom to enjoy all the foods you love,” says Nicole Stride, WW Program Developer and Dietitian.
+“Studies show restricting or banning foods you enjoy eating can actually make you want them even more.
+That’s why it’s important to enjoy these foods so you don’t feel like you’re missing out.”

 Putting goals in place that are behaviour based rather than numbers based can also be helpful.
 “So you might replace ‘I want to lose half a kilogram every week over Christmas’ with ‘I’ll walk for 30 minutes each day’.
 That’s a goal you can have total control over, which is empowering.”